Anemone: Etymology

+Ovid's Metamorphoses says that the plant was created by the goddess Aphrodite when she sprinkled nectar on the blood of her dead lover Adonis, turning the blood into a flower.
+According to Ovid, the blood-red color of the anemone comes from Adonis' blood, while the name "anemone" refers to the frailty of the petals that can be easily blown away by the wind.

 Ecology

 Diseases and pests

 Anemone species are sometimes targeted by cutworms, the larvae of noctuid moths such as angle shades and heart and dart.

 Cultivation

 Some of the species are grown in gardens.
 Their popularity varies by species and region.
 In addition to certain straight species being available, hybrids and cultivars are available for certain species.
 Certain species, such as Anemone coronaria, are typically only available in hybrid form while others, such as Anemonoides blanda are nearly always sold in straight species form.

 Cultivated anemones are nearly always one of the following colors: bluish violet, white, pink, red, and hues in a range between violet and pink.
 There are no truly blue anemones, despite the frequent use of the label "blue" in marketing to describe blue-violet flowers (flowers that are more violet than blue).
-Color labelling inaccuracy in marketing is found in treatments of numerous other genera, especially as it concerns the color blue — although some popular garden flowers from the same family are actually blue, such as some selections from Delphinium.
 One species of anemone, Anemone ranunculoides, is unusual for its yellow flowers.
-Typically, only double-flowered forms of it are cultivated.

 In horticultural terms there are three main groups: